Come cambia il materasso ideale dopo i 50 anni: guida completa - JoyShop Materassi

 How often should you change your mattress after 50?

-The general rule is every 8-10 years, but after 50, it's good to be more attentive to the signs.
+The general rule is every 8-10 years, but after 50, it's good to pay more attention to the signs.
 If you have aches in the morning that disappear within an hour, if you notice visible indentations in the mattress, if you sleep better in a hotel than at home, or if your mattress is more than 8 years old, it's time to consider a change.
-As you age, your body is less able to "compensate" for a worn-out mattress: the signs appear sooner and are more obvious.
+As you age, the body is less able to "compensate" for a worn-out mattress: the signs appear sooner and are more obvious.

 Where to start to choose the right one

-Choosing the ideal mattress after 50 depends on many intertwined factors: sleeping posture, weight, specific back or joint problems, tendency to get hot, and often the partner's needs.
-There is no one-size-fits-all answer, which is why we work with personalized consultation before every purchase.
+Choosing the ideal mattress after 50 depends on many interwoven factors: sleeping posture, weight, specific back or joint problems, tendency to get hot, and often the partner's needs.
+There isn't one answer that fits everyone, and that's why we offer personalized consultation before every purchase.

 You can start on your own with our simulator, which in a few minutes will guide you towards the models best suited for you:

-Or write to us directly on WhatsApp: a specialist will answer you, not a bot.
+Or write to us directly on WhatsApp: a specialist will reply, not a bot.
 The consultation is free and without obligation.

 Back to blog